 - A Student Declaration form is submitted.

-The Fund does not pay benefits for services provided outside the Commonwealth of Australia.
-Members should consider Travel Insurance for the period of overseas travel.
-The Fund does not pay a benefit for any items purchased outside of the Commonwealth of Australia.
+The Fund does not pay benefits for services provided outside of Australia and we recommend members consider Travel Insurance when travelling overseas and for some cruises when travelling off the coast of Australia.
+The Fund does not pay a benefit for any items purchased while outside of Australia.

 Unless a doctor certifies otherwise, patients in hospital for in excess of 35 days continuously are regarded as Nursing Home Type Patients.
 Nursing Home Type Patients are required by legislation to pay part of the daily accommodation charge as approved by the federal Minister of Health.